 Academic vs. Athletic Scholarships

 National numbers indicate, on average, less than 1% of student athletes earn athletic scholarships versus 19% of students with a 3.5-4.0 GPA who earn academic scholarships.
 Therefore, a student is 27 times more likely to get scholarship money for academics than athletics.
-In 2018, 105 seniors at York Catholic earned over $11 million in academic scholarships.
+In 2021, 76 seniors at York Catholic earned over $10 million in academic scholarships.
 Eighteen seniors chose to continue to play sports in college, however, only one received athletic scholarship money to do so.
 It’s important for parents and students to understand academic scholarships continue to offer the greatest opportunities.
-Click here for NCAA Scholarships available per sport.

 NCAA Eligibility Changes

 Students going to a Division I or Division II college have to complete 16 core classes.
 Also, the minimum GPA is 2.3 and those who transfer from Junior Colleges need a 2.5 GPA.
-Click here for NCAA Eligibility Standards and SAT/ACT score minimums.
+Click here for the NCAA Eligibility Center.

 The Diocese of Harrisburg prohibits any form of hazing of or by employees, volunteers or students.